Chia-Network/chialisp-web/docs/puzzles/cats.md

    * The CAT's melting rules.

 Some examples of issuance requirements that different TAILs could accommodate include:
-  * Stablecoins - The issuer will want to issue tokens as they gain funds to back them.
+  * Stablecoins - The issuer will want to issue new tokens as they gain funds to back them.
   * Limited supply tokens - The issuer will want to run a single issuance, with the guarantee that no more tokens of the same type can ever be created.
   * Asset redemption tokens - The issuer will want to allow the CAT's owners to melt the tokens into standard XCH, as long as they follow certain rules.